 We launch our sea kayaks on the beach and paddle lightly towards the deserted sandy beaches of the Vrulja Bay.
 We stop to observe the submarine groundwater source which brings 50m3 of drinking water per second to this place even in the summer.
 Our paddle takes us to the Vrulja Beach where we take a break for swimming and snorkeling in the crystal blue waters.

 Having gone through many different historical changes over the centuries, this area has remained the meeting place of cultures and religions with traces clearly visible today.
 Drive along the Makarska Riviera, then inland through the picturesque Neretva River Delta up to Mostar.
 During the Turkish rule, the city developed on the banks of the river as an important trade centre on caravan routes.
-A guided tour will show us the town's highlights, we shall visit the Oriental part of the town with the old Bazaar full of picturesque shops and workshops, the Mosque and a typical Turkish house, then walk along the legendary Turkish bridge from the 16th century after which the town was named (bridge=most; Mostar).
+A guided tour will show us the town's highlights, we shall visit the Oriental part of the town with the old Bazaar full of picturesque shops and workshops, a typical Turkish house, then walk along the legendary Turkish bridge from the 16th century after which the town was named (bridge=most; Mostar).
 We leave Mostar late in the afternoon.